-Dr Norman Borlaug, 92, known as the father of India's Green Revolution, was presented the Padma Vibhushan today by India's ambassador R K Bhatia in Mexico City.
+Dr Norman Borlaug, 92, known as the father of India's Green Revolution, was presented the Padma Vibhushan on Thursday by India's ambassador R K Bhatia in Mexico City.
 The ceremony took place at a formal luncheon sponsored by the International Maize and Wheat Improvement Center, in the presence of 350 agricultural scientists from all kinds of disciplines from many countries.

 Also present at the event was Mexican Secretary of Agriculture Franciso Javier Mayorga and a number of dignitaries.